Caridad de la Luz: Activism and community engagement

 For decades – from her early years as a community organizer in Hunts Point until the present – De la Luz used her talents to give back to her community by working with local organizations that help young people, especially young Latinas.

 The struggle and social injustice she witnessed during her community organizing left an indelible imprint on De la Luz.
 The daily issues were serious: including teen pregnancy, low educational attainment, drug use and STDs.
 De la Luz believes that many of these difficulties stem from the complex and often bewildering balance of two cultures, diverse family roots, and an increasingly elusive "American" identity.

 “I worked with youth before becoming La Bruja," she said.
 “But once I saw the statistics of Latinas in particular, I felt the need to create something to bring awareness about these issues from a Latina perspective."
 For this reason she founded Latinas4Life: an organization which runs high school workshops around the city with a focus on positive role modeling, constructive introspection, cultural awareness, and self-respect.

 De la Luz is a board member of, and helps to develop workshops for, Voices UnBroken: a non-profit organization that produces writing workshops for Bronx young people in foster care, as well as adults in homeless shelters and correctional facilities.

 She frequently performs in schools, hospitals, prisons, universities, and community centers around the country.
 She supports positive change for the hip hop generation through organizations such as Voices UnBroken, BronxWorks, the New York City Mission Society, Good Shepherd Services, and Pepatian, Inc. She is also a staunch advocate for ending domestic violence.

 In 2014, she hosted the VIP Mujeres Beauty of Survival Benefit at the Museum of New York.
 Together with dancer Cynthia Paniagua, and produced by Pepatian, she performs a dance theater piece called Shadow Lands which helps to facilitate creative healing, for women who have suffered through domestic violence.
+In 2024, De la Luz was honored at the initial Bronx Community Foundation gala, alongside former National Basketball Association player John Starks, former deputy mayor Sheena Wright and hip-hop musician D-Nice; all honorees were recognized for contributions to or support of the Bronx.
+In 2025, De la Luz was honored by the Puerto Rican Traveling Theater as part of its "48Hours in..." series, entitled 48Hours in El Bronx.